Article

 *Please note tax relief for Scottish taxpayers differs from the rest of the UK)

-Is now a good time to invest?
+Is now a good time to invest a lump sum?

-If you are concerned about the risks of investing a lump sum in one go, gradually feeding money into investments is an option.
+If you are concerned about the risks of investing a large sum in one go, gradually feeding money into investments is an option.
 By investing regularly in chunks you end up buying more shares or units when prices become cheaper and fewer when they become more expensive.
 If you keep buying as the market falls you could, over time, smooth returns, and even turn market volatility to your advantage; though there are still risks and as with all investments, you could get back less than you put in.

 Read more: Should you invest in a lump sum or monthly instalments?